pixelandtonic/PT-Docs/source/assets/using/config.rst

 -------------------------

 ``assets_ignore_file_patterns``
-    An array of regular expressions that desribe file names that should be excluded from indexing.
+    An array of regular expressions that describe file names that should be excluded from indexing.
 This prevents uploading a file that matches any of these in the Assets file manager.

 ``assets_ignore_folder_patterns``
-    An array of regular expressions that desribe folder names that should be excluded from indexing.
+    An array of regular expressions that describe folder names that should be excluded from indexing.
 This prevents creating a folder with a name that matches any of these in the Assets file manager.

 Recent upload duration
 ------------------------